madshuttlecock/structural-variations/README.md

 We performed local assembly in this region.

-We found that indeed there is a different chromosome structure resembling a breakage-fusion-bridge.
+We found that indeed in tumor there is a different chromosome structure resembling a breakage-fusion-bridge.

-## Conclusion
+## Future plans

+* Polish the script
+* Perform local assembly around all possible breakage-fusion-bridge events
+* Analyse results and determine the exact compositions of tumor chromosomes around breakpoints
+* Find the whole set of rearrangements